FrancoYudica/Shapeify/README.md

 - Optimize results effortlessly with predefined modes: SUPER_FAST, FAST, PERFORMANCE, and QUALITY.
 - Access tested default image collections for quick and effortless artwork generation.
 - Customize every aspect of the algorithm with a wide range of adjustable parameters.
 - Guide the algorithm intelligently using an automatically generated weight texture, prioritizing key areas of the image.
-Users can also provide a custom weight texture to refine specific regions.
+- User input to provide a mask for guiding the algorithm.

 ## Installation